Update: January 01, 2024

 No overnight camping or parking.

 Policeman’s Flats is located approximately 20 min south of Calgary on Highway #2, east on Dunbow Road about 2 Km and turn left on Bow River Bottom Trail and drive down toward the river.

 The property is owned by Sherbrook Investment who have kindly granted public access to the propery that is maintained under a Bow River Trout Foundation Development Project

 McKinnon Flats is a public lands recreation area east of Calgary and south of Dalemead on the banks of the Bow River.
 The property was purchased from LK Resources in 1982 and developed into one of the Bow River’s most important river access sites.
 McKinnon’s Flats is not just a river access site for the fishing community.
 As the popularity of outdoor pursuits has gained traction in urban centers, the paddling community, float tubers, mountain bike, bird watching, dog walking, bow-hunting and general river recreation use has increased along with the population growth locally at Chestermere, Langdon, and Strathmore.

 Wyndham – Carseland – Provincial Park

 The Johnson Island boat ramp can be access directly south of the town of Carseland.
 Johnson Island is a part of the Wyndham – Carseland Provincial Park system and therefore comes under their policy guideline.
-Toilets, garbage containment and a large parking lot is available.
+Toilets, garbage containment and a large parking lot are available.
 Designated camping is available below the Bow River Irrigation District dam that can be accessed from Highway #24.
 Paddlers can portage around the weir, but for the drift boat user, Johnson Island is the final destination.
 The boat ramp was upgraded in the fall of 2023.
 A further site assessment will take place in 2024 that will guide developments over the next 5 years.